piotrwitek/react-redux-typescript-guide/README.md

 ### Default and Named Module Exports
 > Most flexible solution is to use module folder pattern, because you can leverage both named and default import when you see fit.
-Also you'll achieve better encapsulation for internal structure/naming refactoring without breaking your consumer code:
+Using this solution you'll achieve better encapsulation for internal structure/naming refactoring without breaking your consumer code:
 ```ts
 // 1. in `components/` folder create component file (`select.tsx`) with default export: